Positives for Banco Bradesco S.A. (BBD) as stock gains in recent trading

 Banco Bradesco S.A.
-(NYSE: BBD) is -19.32% lower on its value in year-to-date trading and has touched a low of $2.61 and a high of $5.36 in the current 52-week trading range.
+(NYSE: BBD) is -14.55% lower on its value in year-to-date trading and has touched a low of $2.61 and a high of $5.36 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BBD stock was last observed hovering at around $4.13 in the last trading session, with the day’s gains setting it 0.1% off its average median price target of $6.31 for the next 12 months.
-It is also 39.57% off the consensus price target high of $7.00 offered by 12 analysts, but current levels are 15.06% higher than the price target low of $4.98 for the same period.
+The BBD stock was last observed hovering at around $4.54 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $6.16 for the next 12 months.
+It is also 36.0% off the consensus price target high of $7.00 offered by 12 analysts, but current levels are 10.04% higher than the price target low of $4.98 for the same period.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.